becauro/readpe/readme.md

 This project is small program to read a binary file and indentify if this is a PE (Portable Executable) binary.

-For now, since Make compiling implementation is totally finished yet, you can MANUALLY compiling the code by take the following instructs.

 **Note**: Theses project was tested only in Windows and GNU/Linux (Debian 'like') Operation Systems.
-But I think is not so hard to build under/for other Unix 'like' Operation Systems, like MacOS for example.
+But I think is not so hard to build under/for other Unix 'like' Operation Systems too, like MacOS.

 # How to use the software